marcus-hoy-hansen/swigh-score/README.md

 Parallization is achieved through a scatter gather approach, where the raw sequencing file is split into the number of requested threads (i.e. 31/63 threads used on 32/64 logical core CPU with PCI Express M.2 disks attached).
 Also, IGH sequencing contains duplicates that are counted and collapsed before analyses.
 In this way several million reads can brutely, but efficiently, be compared in few minutes following file split.

 Please note that all sequencing reads below 200 bp are filtered out as IGH VDJ rearranged sequences below this threshold are generally truncated or non-informative.
+Currently, output summary uses a similarity threshold of 98%, but can be adjusted.
+Work in progress to include tabulated 90–100% sequencing similarity.

+## Important commands
+To compile the C-code:
+gcc SWscore.c -o SWscore